Evidlo/Net-Symon-Netbrite/README.md

 # Symon Sign

-Here's how I got the sign working on Debian
+Here's how I got the sign working on Debian.

+This assumes the sign is at 10.164.3.85 and is connected via ethernet (e.g. enp0s25).

-    # set up address to talk to sign.
-Use interface name for your ethernet port
+    # set up address on same subnet to talk to sign (e.g. increment the last octet).
+    # Use interface name for your ethernet port
     sudo ip addr add 10.164.3.86/24 dev enp0s25

     # install perl deps